AOTF Events at the AOTA Annual Conference

 - 2007 Emergence in a structured world.
 Moderator: Virginia Dickie, PhD, OTR/L, FAOTA.
 Speakers: Ruth Humphry, PhD, OTR/L, FAOTA, (Balancing: informed consent and the "I never anticipated" research process); Melissa Park, PhD, OTR/L, (Narrative trouble and ethical dilemmas: "Tussling" and "a kiss" in an ethnography of a pediatric occupational therapy practice); Melinda Suto, PhD, OTR, OT(C), (Working with ethical issues that arise during fieldwork); Jennifer Womack, MS, OTR/L, SCDCM, (Dynamics of community access and participant status in an ethnographic project).

 - 2006 The contributions of qualitative research to evidence-based practice.
 Moderator: Virginia Dickie, PhD, OTR/L, FAOTA.
 Speakers: Gary Bedell, PhD, OTR, (Appraising research evidence to inform intervention decisions: A heterarchical perspective); Janice Burke, PhD, OTR/L, FAOTA, (How therapists collect evidence during the assessment experience); Ellen Cohn, ScD, OTR, (How we use qualitative research evidence to inform our practice); Kathleen Lyons, ScD, OTR/L, (Using qualitative research to design and modify interventions for persons with cancer).

-Gala -- Express Yourself!
+- 2014 Gala -- Express Yourself!
 AOTF and friends celebrated creativity at this American Visionary Art Museum.
 Click here to view photos.